MCLD/polaris-api-csharp/README.md

 # Polaris API Library for .NET

 The Polaris API library has been tested with Polaris 4.0 and Polaris 4.1, and requires .NET 3.5.
-Complete documentation for the Polarid API can be found on the [1][Polaris Developer's Network]
+Complete documentation for the Polaris API can be found on the [Polaris Developer's Network][1]

 ## Installation Via Nuget